jesspesale/cli_project_cocktails/README.md

+1. Greet the user
+2. List the drinks the user can choose from to make
+3. The user picks a drink to make
+4. List all the ingredients/ recipe for that drink
+5. Ask th user if they would like to make another drink or exit

+What is a drink?

+A drink has a name
+a drink has ingredients
+a drink has a recipe/ steps on how to make it

 # MakeACocktail

+Find out how to make a drink of your choice!

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/make_a_cocktail`.
 To experiment with that code, run `bin/console` for an interactive prompt.